Push-Up Progression (12 Week Guide)

 Step 2: Linear Periodization

-Once you choose an incline level that allows you to complete 8 repetitions of assisted push ups for x3 sets, you can follow the 12-week push-up program below.
+Once you choose an incline level that allows you to complete 8 repetitions of assisted push-ups for 3 sets, you can follow the 12-week push-up program below.

-Note, that you can always scale the number or repetitions.
-For example, start with 7-8 reps x3 sets.
+Note that you can always scale the number of repetitions.
 Start where you are and personalize this formula to fit your needs.

 Repeat the 12-week program, lowering the incline after 12 weeks.
-Continue the pattern until you’re able to complete the program with a standard push up, with no incline.
+Continue the pattern until you’re able to complete the program with no incline.

 Women holding a full push up from her toes.
 Push ups | Push Up Progressions program